pyconca/2018-web/pages/schedule_day_1.en.rst

 .. type: text

-We'll add more details of the schedule in here.
+This is a place-holder page for now.
+We'll fill in the details later.

 {{% schedule_links
     text_1='2018/November/10'